 Does water hardness have any positive effects?

-Yes, in adequate concentrations, calcium and magnesium have a positive affect on human health and also on plants.
+Yes, in adequate concentrations, calcium and magnesium have a positive effect on human health and also on plants.
 They both are essential nutrients and their deficiency might cause health problems, so in drinking water and irrigation water, a certain level of hardness is favorable.

 Temporary hardness vs. permanent hardness